ghoshoreo/cse15l-lab-reports/lab2.md

    }
 ```

-Given below is the screenshot of the symptop.
+Given below is the screenshot of the symptom.